Trip Cancellation Travel Insurance Plans Frequently Asked Questions (FAQs)

 - What is the latest date I can purchase travel insurance?

-- If I arrange part or all of my trip through a travel agent, does the “supplier default” coverage cover us if the travel agent goes broke or doesn’t deliver the purchased tickets?
+- If I arrange part or all of my trip directly with the cruise line or tour operator, does the “3rd party supplier default” coverage cover me if the travel supplier I booked directly goes out of business?

 - What is a Pre-Existing Condition?